Heat-sensitive healthcare products like biosimilars or parenteral may require drying for final bulk packaging.

 Obliviously, validated recipes get practiced for this.
 Sometimes these recipe parameters may change from time to time based on the dynamics of the process.
 In that case, the process considered non-validated.

-Before initiating the Lyophilization process, Cleaning in Place, Pressure Leak Test, and Sterilization in Place cycles run.
-This ensures the readiness of the system for further product processing.
+Before initiating the Lyophilization process, Cleaning in Place, Pressure Leak Test, and Sterilization in Place cycles are carried out to make the system ready for further product processing.

 Liquid becomes solid in two different ways.

-- Liquid to solid crystals @ non-steady rate (Crystallization)
+- Liquid to solid crystals at a non-steady rate (Crystallization)

-- Liquid to solid (non-crystal) @ steady rate (Vitrification OR Glass Transition)
+- Liquid to solid (non-crystal) at a steady rate (Vitrification OR Glass Transition)

 Temperature control completely depends on the behavior of the water.
 Challenge lies in maintaining the super-cooled state of water.
 A slow rate of freezing creates large-sized ice crystals.
 This makes up an effective lyophilization process.
 The slow rate may lead to void spaces allowing water to escape during drying.
 The rapid rate of freezing creates small-sized ice crystals, which makes the lyophilization process cumbersome.